Interleukin-1 receptor antagonist

-The interleukin-1 receptor antagonist protein (IL-1RN) is a protein that in humans is encoded by the IL1RN gene.
+The interleukin-1 receptor antagonist (IL-1RA) is a protein that in humans is encoded by the IL1RN gene.

-IL-1RN was initially called the IL-1 inhibitor and was discovered separately in 1984 by two independent laboratories.
-IL-1RN is an agent that binds non-productively to the cell surface interleukin-1 receptor (IL-1R), the same receptor that binds interleukin 1 family (IL-1), preventing IL-1's from sending a signal to that cell.
+IL-1RA was initially called the IL-1 inhibitor and was discovered separately in 1984 by two independent laboratories.
+IL-1RA is an agent that binds non-productively to the cell surface interleukin-1 receptor (IL-1R), the same receptor that binds interleukin 1 family (IL-1), preventing IL-1's from sending a signal to that cell.

 Function

 IL-1RA is a member of the interleukin 1 cytokine family.
-IL1Ra is secreted by various types of cells including immune cells, epithelial cells, and adipocytes, and is a natural inhibitor of the pro-inflammatory effect of IL1β.
+IL-1RA is secreted by various types of cells including immune cells, epithelial cells, and adipocytes, and is a natural inhibitor of the pro-inflammatory effect of IL1β.
 This protein inhibits the activities of interleukin 1, alpha (IL1A) and interleukin 1, beta (IL1B), and modulates a variety of interleukin 1 related immune and inflammatory responses.
 This gene and five other closely related cytokine genes form a gene cluster spanning approximately 400 kb on chromosome 2.
 Four alternatively spliced transcript variants encoding distinct isoforms have been reported.

 Clinical significance

 A polymorphism of this gene is reported to be associated with increased risk of osteoporotic fractures and gastric cancer.

-Mutations in the IL1RN gene results in a rare disease called deficiency of the interleukin-1–receptor antagonist (DIRA).
+Biallelic deleterious mutations in the IL1RN gene results in a rare autoinflammatory disease called deficiency of the interleukin-1–receptor antagonist (DIRA).
 Variants of the IL1RN gene is also associated with risk of schizophrenia.
-Elevated levels of IL1RN has been found in serum of schizophrenia patients.
+Elevated levels of IL-1RA has been found in serum of schizophrenia patients.

+In treatment of temporomandibular joint osteoarthritis (TMJOA) the messenger RNA (mRNA) of IL-1RA can be used.
+The IL-1RA mRNA reduces pain and joint inflammation by blocking inflammatory cascade signals that lead to osteoarthritis progression.